giosil/micro-wux/README.md

 # micro-WUX - Wrapped User Experience

-A compact version of [WUX](https://github.com/giosil/wux) Javascript library to build component based user interface without dependencies.
+A compact version of [WUX](https://github.com/giosil/wux) Javascript library to build component based user interface in a simple way.

 Here is also an example of Javascript microfrontend using [single-spa](https://single-spa.js.org/) framework and micro-wux library: